oracle/accelerated-data-science/docs/source/user_guide/large_language_model/retrieval.rst

 .. admonition:: Deployment
   :class: note

-During deployment, it is very important that you remember to pass in those environment variables as well:
+During deployment, it is very important that you remember to pass in those environment variables as well or retrieve them from the Vault in score.py which is recommended and more secure:

 .. code-block:: python3